 In other words, a school will be identified for ATSI in 2025if it was identified for TSI in 2024 and has at least one student group whose performance is as low as the all student group in a school identified as a bottom 5% Title I school.
-Using the procedures described above, beginning in 2025 and every three years thereafter, Kentucky will identify the 5% of schools with the lowest performance for Comprehensive Support and g.
-Additional Statewide Categories of Schools

-Improvement, and any school identified for TSI in the immediately preceding year that has a student group performing as low will be identified for ATSI.
+Using the procedures described above, beginning in 2025 and every three years thereafter, Kentucky will identify the 5% of schools with the lowest performance for Comprehensive Support and Improvement, and any school identified for TSI in the immediately preceding year that has a student group performing as low will be identified for ATSI.